Waller Police Deaprtment – News

 The Brenham Police Department is being sued again

-Brenham, Texas – This is the second lawsuit to be filed against the Brenham Police Department and the city of Brenham in the last year.
-This latest law suite regards discrimination.
+This is the second lawsuit to be filed against the Brenham Police Department in this year.

 Defendants in the lawsuit are: City of Brenham, Officers Ashley Burns, Thomas Kurie, Richelle Malinowski, Eric Crosby, Jason Kasprowwicz, Karen Stacks, Conner Caskey, Kevin Raven, Llody Powell, and Excel Motors.